aisng/google-drive-audio-player/README.md

 ### Google Cloud account setup

-In order to use this app one has to have an account in https://console.cloud.google.com/ with Google Drive API service enabled.
+In order to use this app one has to have an account at https://console.cloud.google.com/ with Google Drive API service enabled.
+Refer to official documentation at https://cloud.google.com/docs for more info on the rough guidelines below.

 1. Create a project in https://console.cloud.google.com/
 2. Create a Service Account.